Volume 12, Issue 1 (March 2025) Avicenna J Neuro Psycho Physiology 2025, 12(1): 17-25 | Back to browse issues page

 4- Ph.D. in Psychology, Department of Psychology, Faculty of Humanities, University of Science and Culture, Tehran, Iran

-A mixed-methods design was employed with 30 clinically diagnosed participants aged 22–42.
-Data collection included semi-structured interviews, standardized questionnaires, behavioral observations, and clinical assessments.
-Grounded Theory, Structural Equation Modeling (SEM), network analysis, and fuzzy-set Qualitative Comparative Analysis (fsQCA) were used for data analysis and model construction.
+Materials and Methods: This mixed-methods study was conducted on 30 adult participants (aged 22–42) formally diagnosed with contamination-based OCD according to DSM-5 or ICD-10 criteria by a clinical psychiatrist.
+Data were collected through semi-structured interviews, standardized questionnaires, behavioral observations, and clinical assessments.
+Grounded Theory, Structural Equation Modeling, network analysis, and fuzzy-set Qualitative Comparative Analysis were used for data analysis and model construction.

 Article Type: Research Article | Subject: Anxiety and Stress